JuanPLopezC/Blank_exam/README.md

 - Transformed "ID" column from categorical to numerical
 - Creating a "data_clean"" vector containing all of our changes
 - Making a new file with the tidied data named: Tidy_exam_data.txt

+Task 2 (Anders) 08.09.25
+ - Created a column showing whether Pvol was higher than 100 or not: values High/Low - High is defined as a value over 100
+ - Created a column showing the "time to recccurance" in days
+ - Tidying this two new columns trough removing decimals and rearanging order